All-Inclusive Tuition and Financial Aid

 Financial need is defined as the difference between the cost of an education and a family’s ability to contribute to that cost.
 We believe that parents have an obligation to provide for their child’s education to the extent that they are able and therefore utilize the services of TADS to help determine a family’s eligibility for financial aid.
 Several factors including income, assets, liabilities and the number of children in tuition-charging schools are taken into consideration when determining eligibility for a financial aid award.

-Due to the complexity of the financial aid formula, we are unable to provide analysis without a full application; however, we encourage all families who believe that they may be eligible to apply.
+While the complexity of the financial aid formula means we cannot provide analysis without a full application, we encourage all families who believe that they may be eligible to apply.

 Applying for Financial Aid

-In order to apply for financial aid, families must submit the Sheridan Financial Aid Information Form to Sheridan and the TADS Financial Aid Application to TADS.
+To apply for financial aid, families must submit their application through the TADS Financial Aid System.
 Please note that if you are applying to another school that requires completion of a financial aid application other than with TADS, you will need to submit applications to both service providers.

 In accordance with Sheridan’s Financial Aid Policy and Procedures, parents who are divorced, separated or have never been married are both required to file the TADS Financial Aid Application.